SighticAnalytics/eyescan-solo-sdk-ios/README.md

 Documentation is [available here](https://sighticanalytics.github.io/iris-integrate-ios/documentation/irisintegrate/).

-## Adding IRIS integrate as a Dependency
+## Adding IRIS integrate to your project

 ### Xcode Project
 To use IRIS integrate in an Xcode project, follow [this guide](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) in the Xcode documentation.